ldutoit/2020-spring-school-GBS/sessions/stacks_exerciseI_dataprep.md

 **Adapted by:** Ludovic Dutoit

-## Datasets
+## Goal

+The goal of this first exercise is to take you from raw reads data to individual sample files.

 • Dataset 1 (DS1) - This data set comprises just a small proportion of a lane of single-end standard RAD data.

 • Dataset 2 (DS2) - A fragment of a lane of paired-end RAD sequences that have been double-digested with two restriction enzymes.

 You will use these first two data sets to become familiar with the structure of RAD sequences, as well as to become proficient with the pre-processing (i.e. cleaning and de-multiplexing) of data before alignment or assembly.
 DS1 consists of two samples of single-end RAD data from the  same set of samples, but constructed in two different libraries and sequenced independently.

 ## Part 1: Single-end reads